 Sitting for long periods of time is hard on the body and mind.
 Research suggests that even short bursts of exercise are beneficial—and every bit helps add up to the 60 minutes of physical activity needed daily.

 Healthy workplaces promote the “Sit for 60, Move for 3” rule, getting 3 minutes of physical activity for every 60 minutes of inactivity, especially if you sit for long stretches of time at work.
+Setting an alert on your phone or wrist monitor to remind you to get up regularly for stretching or a brisk walk is a good way to be sure you don’t go too long without a break.

 Walking is an easy way to get active.
 Walk or march in place while you’re on the telephone.
 Walk to a co-worker’s desk instead of calling or emailing.
 Lap the building when you go to the restroom, before or after lunch and before leaving for the day.
 Walk to and from lunch; if you usually bring your lunch, go for a walk before and/or after eating.
+If you keep a water bottle on your desk, only fill it halfway so that you finish it more quickly and can double the number of times you get up to walk to the water dispenser.

 Ready to do more than walk?
 Here are 10 easy exercises you can do at your desk or almost anywhere: